aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Beetle.md

 ## Pre move logic
 Before using any moves, if a 20% RNG check passes (30% instead if hardmode is true), this enemy will perform a move that inflicts the [Taunted](../../Actors%20states/BattleCondition/Taunted.md) condition on a target.
 This isn't a dedicated move because if it is performed, the move selection still proceeds on the same actor turn after that so it's a still a pre move logic

-Here is the taunt move logic performed if the RNG check passes:
+Here is the taunt move logic performed if the RNG check passes (done by yield returning the EnemyTaunt coroutine with the entity):

+- `dontusecharge` is set to true.
+NOTE: This is incorrect, see the section above explaining it
 - [GetSingleTarget](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md#getsingletarget) called
 - animstate set to 109
 - Camera moves to look near this enemy